 The human immune is a complex network which helps our bodies fight off disease and infection.
 Some doctors and researchers posit that the same immune system components that recognize any foreign cells during an infection, may also view a growing fetus as a foreign entity to be fought off.
 Specifically:

 Some studies have shown a correlation between the above factors and increased rates of miscarriage.
 However, diagnostic tests and treatments for the above are debated among experts and currently not recommended by the medical societies to treat recurrent miscarriage.

 If your doctor does believe an immunological component is causing your miscarriages, he/she may prescribe:

 NIH overview provides good information about our immune system components

 Congenital means "present at birth" so if you have a congenital uterine anomaly, you've had it your whole life, even though you may only be finding out about it during a fertility workup.
 Before we are born our uterus grows in two halves that fuse together.
 Sometimes the two halves don't fuse completely, which impacts the shape of the uterus.
-This can affect implantation or cervical competence and be associated with pregnancy loss.
+This can affect implantation or cervical competence and be associated with miscarriage.